withmono/connect.js/README.md

 ```

 ### `close()`
-This method programatically hides the widget after it's been opened.
+This method programmatically hides the widget after it's been opened.
 ```js
 const connect = new Connect({
   key: 'mono_public_key',